-Companies like Lockheed Martin are not based in the Netherlands because they like the fast internet system, Amsterdam air hub Schiphol, tulips or windmills.
-If that was the reason, they would have located not only the administration but also their people in the Netherlands.
+Companies like Lockheed Martin are not based in the Netherlands because they like the fast internet connections, Amsterdam air hub Schiphol, the tulips or the windmills.
+If that was the reason, they would have located not only the administration but also their people to the Netherlands.
 Big defence companies like the Netherlands because it offers the possibility to pay as little tax as possible.
-As one of every two dollars earned with defence production has a link with the Netherlands, it seems the Dutch system is highly profitable.
+As one of every two dollars earned with defence production has a link with the Netherlands, it is clear that the Dutch system is highly profitable for transnational companies.

 Defence companies are paid by taxes.
-Even their R&D is often directly or indirectly paid for by governments, which higly subsidize defense research in institutes, universities or facilities managed by the defence giants themselves.
+Even their R&D is often directly or indirectly paid for by governments, which highly subsidize defence research in institutes, universities or facilities managed by the defence giants themselves.

 The tax evasion of defence companies is highly cynical.
-More research is needed to expose the full extend to which defence companies profit from the Dutch system.
-Even more nessecary seems to be more just tax laws so that companies pay for the common goods they profit from.
+More research is needed to expose the full extent to which defence companies profit from the Dutch system.
+Even more necessary seems to be more just tax laws so that companies pay for the common goods they profit from.

-Annex - The use of Trusts
+Annex: The use of Trusts in tax avoidance

-To use corporate friendly taxes a company needs to have substance in the Netherlands, a office, personnel, administration daughter office etc. Very often this substance is organised by a trust office.
+To take advantage of corporate friendly taxes a company needs to have physical presence in the Netherlands: an office, personnel, administration, daughter office etc. Very often this presence is organised by a trust office.
 The Netherlands has 287 of them.
-Two thirds of them are located in the region Amsterdam/Schiphol.
-Despite -or even thanks to - stricter rules (see chapter 2) the trust sector foresees growth; more rules means more work, more control means more reports, more rules means harder looking for the holes to slip through.
+Two thirds of them are located in the region Amsterdam/Schiphol.84 Despite - or even thanks to - stricter rules (see chapter 2) the trust sector foresees growth; more rules means more work, more control means more reports, more rules means new work looking for the holes to slip through.

 A corporation can not use tax regulations when it does not comply with legal obligations.
-It needs to have a director, establishment at the Dutch Chamber of Commerce, administration and administration address and Dutch bank account.
+It needs to have a director, establishment at the Dutch Chamber of Commerce, administration, an administration address and a Dutch bank account.
 And here the work of the trust begins.
-They are office keeper, financial administration, secretary and direction and also organises the obligatory shareholder meeting.
+They are office keeper, financial administrator, secretary and Director and also organise the obligatory shareholder meeting.
 A trust can harbour 1,000 companies at one floor.

-The new recommendations by the Organisation for Economic Cooperation and Development (OECD) are giving handles against treaty shopping, but such a expanded letterbox is legal and it depends on the scrutiny and implementation by states if shopping leads to action.
-The Dutch national bank (DNB) had a minimal budget of € 5.07 million in 2014 to control the Dutch trusts.85
+The new recommendations by the Organisation for Economic Cooperation and Development (OECD) are seeking to limit treaty shopping, but such an expanded letterbox is still legal.
+Action against treaty shopping still depends on the scrutiny and implementation by states.
+The Dutch national bank (DNB) had a minimal budget of €5.07 million in 2014 to control the Dutch trusts.85

-Intertrust, the largest of the Dutch trusts with two thirds of the biggest 500 companies world wide in its clientele, is located at the Prins Bernardplein 200.
-Intertrust has a turnover of € 100 million.
+Intertrust, the largest of the Dutch trusts with two thirds of the biggest 500 companies world wide amongst its clientele, is located at the Prins Bernardplein 200.
+Intertrust has a turnover of €100 million.
 Searching the Dutch Chamber of Commerce for this address 3,210 (about the same as found the journalists Reijn and Kooistra86) hits surfaced for companies.
-When skipping the double catches almost 2,000 are left.
-Intertrust expects a growth rate next three years of four percent.87
+After eliminating double mentions, almost 2,000 are left.
+Intertrust expects a growth rate in the next three years of four percent.87

 The CEO of Intertrust, David the Buck, was recently interviewed because the company was on the eve of establishing itself at the Amsterdam Stock Exchange (AEX).
 His aim is to change the negative opinion of the Dutch public that companies such as Intertrust help multinationals to evade taxes by managing shell companies.
-This bad reputation does not help attracting capital at the stock market.
+This bad reputation does not help attract capital at the stock market.
 The heading of the article is: 'We do not manage shell companies.'
-Buck admits that not all clients produce in the Netherlands, but: "Some companies only are active in finance activities. (...)
-But these are also real activities."
+Buck admits that not all clients produce in the Netherlands: "Some companies only are active in finance activities. (...)
+But thete are also real activities."88